pratzlaff/e0102/README.md

 done
 ```

-In order to test a new contamination file, set environment variable
+To test a new contamination file in `specextract`, set environment
-`CONTAMFILE` before running specextract, and generally this will be used
+variable `CONTAMFILE`.
+Generally this will be used in conjunction
-in conjunction with a corresponding descriptive `CONTAMID`.
+with a corresponding `CONTAMID` environment variable.

+To use only -120C `p2_resp` files, set environmental variable
+`RESP120C=yes` for the specextract run.

+To fit the Mg complex normalization in `shiftfits`, set environment
+variable `FITMG=yes`.